IT Problem Solving

 Brief description of the Unit

-This course introduces students to the fundamental techniques and strategies involved with problem solving, with an emphasis on analysing and resolving IT problems in particular.
+This unit introduces students to the fundamental techniques and strategies involved with problem solving, with an emphasis on analysing and resolving IT problems in particular.
 Students are expected to develop a sound methodological approach to problem solving that will equip them to resolve problems fundamental to the IT industry.
 Key to this process is developing confidence, resilience and perseverance in identifying multiple potential solutions to problems individually and in team-based environments.
 Also to evaluate which solutions may be most appropriate to the problems encountered.
-This course will incorporate additional learning hours to support the development of students’ academic and study skills.
+This unit will incorporate additional learning hours to support the development of students’ academic and study skills.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)